MikeAbner/nile/README.md

 5. Start your rails app with "rails s"

-6. Navigate to http://localhost:3000 and view the Nile application in all it's glory.
-You can also test to make sure the backend is working by navigating to /by_title, /by_author, /by_subject to make sure data is being returned.
+6. Navigate to <http://localhost:3000> and view the Nile application in all it's glory.
+You can also test to make sure the backend is working by navigating to <http://localhost:300/by_title>, <http://localhost:300/by_author>, <http://localhost:300/by_subject> to see the data being retuned.

 ## Requirements